sbcshop/PiFinger/README.md

 |  OLED SCL            |    GPIO3  (SCL)         |
 |  BUZZER              |    GPIO13               |

+Note: First registered fingerprint will act as administrator Fingerprint, You have to confirm admin fingerprint before running registration command.
+Else device will stay in compare mode.

 ### Enable I2C and Serial Interface for Raspberry Pi